profile-pic

 AI-interview Questions & Answers

 Could you help me to understand more about background by giving a brief introduction about yourself?
 Yeah.
 So my name is Sunil Kumar, and currently, I'm working With IBM.
-In in Bangalore for a US lead leading telecom client, and I'm working as a lead up application developer
+In Bangalore for a US lead leading telecom client, and I'm working as a lead up application developer

-How does 1 ensure consistency across multiple microservices in Java that use disparate SQL and SQL databases?
-So you we can maintain consistency with the help of transaction management and to detect that if there is any issue that we need to roll back so we can implement that with the combination of 2 PC commit.
-So, uh, that you can do the changes and the commit in in phases across the the microservices.
-So combining both these techniques, I think I can achieve consistency across multiple microservices.
+How does one ensure consistency across multiple microservices in Java that use disparate SQL and NoSQL databases?
+So, we can maintain consistency with the help of transaction management and to detect if there is any issue that we need to roll back so we can implement that with the combination of two-phase commit.
+So, that you can do the changes and the commit in phases across the microservices.
+So, combining both these techniques, I think I can achieve consistency across multiple microservices.

 Read with this Java code snippet used to connect to a database and execute a query.
 What improvements would you suggest for better error handling and for maintainability?
 Try connection driver management.
 Get connection user pass statement.
 Then you have a result set.
 You are executing the query.
 Select star from users.
 Process the result set.
 Score exception.
 File release statement dot close and correction dot close.
 What improvements would you suggest for better error handling and code maintainability?
 Okay.
-In terms of code maintainability, I think, uh, well, what I can do is I can try to add a better description, more comments of what exactly this code is doing because looking at that, I can see that it is selecting start from users.
+In terms of code maintainability, I think, well, what I can do is I can try to add a better description, more comments of what exactly this code is doing because looking at that, I can see that it is selecting start from users.
 But what is the purpose of this particular function better description in this code of what this particular block is expected to do.
 Plus, I think I would also add who has written this and what is the requirement or the project that was part of this as a part of which it was written.
 Error handling, so I would try I have a catch.
 I can add along with the SQL exception, I would also suggest to add another catch and just catch exception instead of SQL exception so that if any other exception happens, that can be also caught with that.
-So having another catch is is good.
+So having another catch is good.
 The result set is not being closed here.
-So I think you we should also close the results set into that finally block if we are done executing it and do not, like, do not keep it open after you have done, uh, processing of that result set.
-No. Uh, I'm not sure looking at this.
+So I think you we should also close the results set into that finally block if we are done executing it and do not, like, do not keep it open after you have done, processing of that result set.
+No. I'm not sure looking at this.
 It seems the user and the password.
 So if the username and the password is hard coded, I would suggest not to use those not user approach of hard coding those credentials.
-You can use property files or you can also if it's a cloud application, then you can put those into, uh, the key vault or any kind of service which the cloud is providing to invoke and get the secret and its value to use it and code maintainability.
+You can use property files or you can also if it's a cloud application, then you can put those into, the key vault or any kind of service which the cloud is providing to invoke and get the secret and its value to use it and code maintainability.
 If the Java also provides a tribe with resources options so that if you use it, you don't have to explicitly write a finally block to close all the resources.
 So that comes very handy.
-Try with resources so that I don't have to worry about closing of these, uh, results set or the statement or the connection and all of that.
+Try with resources so that I don't have to worry about closing of these, results set or the statement or the connection and all of that.

 So I'm in the following Java code that intends to apply the singleton design pattern.
-Identify if it is correctly implement the pattern and if it's thread safe.
+Identify if it is correctly implemented the pattern and if it's thread safe.
 If not, how would you refactor it?
-Public class singleton, private static singleton instance supposed to null.
-Private singleton public static singleton get instance.
-If intents supposed to run, that's supposed to support a little bit of instance.
+Public class Singleton, private static Singleton instance supposed to be null.
+Private constructor is used to prevent instantiation from outside the class.
+Public static Singleton getInstance.
+If intent is supposed to run, that's supposed to support a little bit of instance.
 It is not thread safe because this method is not synchronized.
-So we have not used a synchronized keyboard to, uh, allowed any thread safe operation.
-So this particular instance is not thread safe.
-So definitely not thread safe.
+So we haven't used a synchronized keyword to allow any thread-safe operation.
+So this particular instance is not thread-safe.
+So definitely not thread-safe.
 Now identify if it is correctly implements the pattern.
-Some of the instance supposed to be null.
-I would I would start exceeding and get instance if it is.
+Some of the instances supposed to be null.
+I would start by checking if the instance is null, and then get it if it is.
 I think it's fine.

 Explain how would you manage transactions approach distributed microservices in Java, especially when dealing with eventual consistency.
 I can use transaction management.
 So in I have a tran annotation called add direct transactional that can be used to roll back the database operations if an exception happens.
-But since this is a distributed environment, I have to approach this with a 2 PC solution and a 2 PC commit so that I do the changes and commit them into phases instead of doing it in in in a 1 shot.
-So combining both these techniques of transaction management and 2PC commit, I think I can achieve eventual consistency in a dis in in a distributed microservices architecture.
+But since this is a distributed environment, I have to approach this with a 2 PC solution and a 2 PC commit so that I do the changes and commit them into phases instead of doing it in a 1 shot.
+So combining both these techniques of transaction management and 2PC commit, I think I can achieve eventual consistency in a dis in a distributed microservices architecture.

 Consider a scenario where an ecommerce application experience inconsistent read data issues.
 How would you address this while using Spring framework and NoSQL database?
 Read data issue.
 How would you address this value in screen framework in your database?
 I'm not sure on this question.